Skip to main content

 service/nginx-errors ClusterIP 10.0.0.12 <none> 80/TCP 10s

-Defining annotations in Ingress file.
+3. Define annotations in your ingress file.

 If custom-http-errors is also specified globally, the custom-http-error values specified in this annotation along with custom default backend will override the global value for the given ingress hostname and path.